Progressive Field

 If you’ve never traveled to Cleveland before, then you may have some questions about the best way to get there and how to get around the city, including how to get to and from the ballpark.
 And we’ve got a ton of great answers for you.
-This chapter will cover advice on how to get to and from Cleveland, and how to get from the airports to the hotels.
+This chapter will cover advice on how to get to and from Cleveland, and getting from the airport to the hotels.
 The later chapter on Local Transit will cover how to get to/from the stadium.

 In this chapter we’ll cover the following: